spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202001.0/measurement-units-feature-integration.md

 {% endinfo_block %}

-#### Import product measurement sales unit stores
+#### Import Product Measurement Sales Unit Stores:

 {% info_block infoBox "Info" %}

-Contains the Store configuration for each defined sales unit.<br>Proceed with this step even if you have only 1 Store.
+Contains the Store configuration for each defined sales unit.
+Proceed with this step even if you have only 1 Store.

 {% endinfo_block %}